OmdenaAI/sao-paulo-chapter-passenger-demand/src/tasks/task_1_data_collection_preprocessing/README.md

 # task_1_data_collection_preprocessing

+## The final datasets should be alocated on the final_datasets folder
+## Check its own README.md in the folder

 ### Entrada de Passageiros por Linha - 2022_7
 > There is a script for combining the four tables in one dataset - data_wrangling_endo.py